huhuhang/contributing-guidelines/author-candidate-task.md

 - The Skills included in the Lab/Challenge need to be selected from the Skill Tree we provide.
 Skills included in a single Lab/Challenge should belong to the same Skills Group if possible.
 - Please strictly follow the other requirements and regulations of this guide.

+### Submission

+- Submit a pull request to the original repo, and add `huhuhang` as a reviewer.